ANUSHMANGAL01/PyCodeVizDoc/README.md

 ## Results
-We have evaluated 10 repositories using AC2.
-For each repository, we have compared its first release with its subsequent releases.
+We have evaluated the tool with 11 undergraduate students.
+Each of them was given different code snippets to test, try and understand the code.
+They could also write their own code and check.
 [Results](https://github.com/dheerajrox/AC2doc/tree/main/Results)